background-shape

 • You want your savings rate front and center, not budget-vs-actual by category

-• You’re not following the Ramsey Baby Steps and don’t want your app to push them
+• You’re not following the Ramsey Baby Steps or don’t want your app to push them

 • You want a lower-cost option with a gentler learning curve

-• Your goal is building savings, not paying off consumer debt
+• Your goal is building a savings habit

 Choose EveryDollar if: